 Health-related technology is also increasing consumer knowledge about health and wellness.
 Healthcare providers are compared to other consumer-focused companies such as BMW, Apple, Four Seasons, and Amazon.

-Providers are learning better ways to compete for a greater market share.
+Providers are learning better ways to compete for a more significant market share.
 Improvement in patient experience is critical.
 The overall patient service needs to be improved.
 The Affordable Care Act moved the goalpost by linking patient experience to Medicare reimbursements.

 Chief Experience Officers are being hired for a relatively new role in the health systems.
 The position is recognized as crucial to long-term success.
 Incentives have been linked to an improved inpatient experience.
 Often the CXO oversees patient experience, performance improvement, quality, and safety.